stevehjohn/Chess/README.md

 - Pawn promotion
 - Stalemate detection
-- Fix crash on checkmate
+- Fix crash on (or near) checkmate

 After matching the above table.